nithesh0030/nithesh0030/README.md

 ## Welcome, it's great to have you here!

-I am a recent graduate of MCA with a strong interest in data science.
+I am a recent graduate of B.Com but later with a strong interest in data science.
 Proficient in SQL for comprehensive data handling. <br> Skilled in dynamic visualizations via Tableau, Power BI, and Excel.
-Expertise in preprocessing, and managing diverse data. <br> Strong Python skills for advanced analysis.
+Expertise in preprocessing, and managing diverse data. <br>  Python skills for advanced analysis.
 Detail-oriented, committed to precision.
 Demonstrated trend-spotting through impactful projects.<br>
 Eager to learn, contribute, and leverage data science tools for insights.

 ## Technological Aspects: